Monday February 18, 2019

 In an unusual twist, the major heroin raid also included the capture of ...someone remiss in filing personal income taxes.

 "In these tough economic times every tax dollar is crucial, and we cannot afford to let people cheat on their taxes," said Attorney General Kroger.
-Most people would not consider being late, “cheating”.
+Most people would not consider being a couple years late “cheating”, but AG Kroger certainly does.

 "If they would have asked me to come in, turn myself in, I would have.
 But they had to create an event," Stanford said about the DOJ’s surprise arrival at his home.
 "Luckily they didn't arrest me in front of my children."